bxparks/AceTimeClock/README.md

 * [LedClock](https://github.com/bxparks/clocks/tree/master/LedClock)
     * a clock using 7-segment LED modules

-<a name="Usage"></a>
+<a name="UserGuide"></a>
-## Usage
+## User Guide

-This library provides Clock classes which provide access to more accurate external time sources, and provide a fast access to an auto-updating "Epoch Seconds" on all Arduino platforms.
-Initially, the classes of this library were part of the [AceTime](https://github.com/bxparks/AceTime) library, but eventually extracted into a separate library to manage the complexity of both libraries.

-The main purpose of the `Clock` class hierarchy is to provide a 32-bit signed integer (`int32_t`) that represents the number of seconds since a fixed point in the past called the "Epoch".
-Just like the AceTime library, the epoch is defined to be 2000-01-01T00:00:00 UTC.

 <a name="Headers"></a>
 ### Headers and Namespaces

 Only a single header file `AceTimeClock.h` is required to use this library.
+The code in this library previously lived in the AceTime library under the `ace_time::clock` namespace.
+To preserve backwards compatibility, the directory structure and namespace have been retained.
 To use the Clock classes without prepending the namespace prefixes, use the following `using` directive:

 ```C++
 #include <AceTimeClock.h>